Schmorl’s nodes are a disc herniation into a spinal bone named after a pathologist late 1920’s

 Damage to the endplate can result in a loss of pressure to the inner part of the disc and placing more stress on the outer part, therefore, damage to the endplate can cause a series of mechanical and biochemical events that lead to degeneration and chronic back pain.

 A node that has been chronic for some time, but no swelling noted, and then converts to swelling or modic changes around the node, along with typical herniation of the disc at that level, is highly suspicious of disc infection.
 A pathway for bacteria to enter the disc is associated with herniations that pull off a piece of the endplate.
 With a Schmorl’s node, there is already a pathway from the disc, through the endplate and into the bone.
-Any subsequent herniation, from either injury or age related degeneration may provide a direct connection, leaving the disc vulnerable to a rapidly progressing, pathological and deforming type of degeneration from bacterial infection.
+Any subsequent herniation, from either injury or age related degeneration may provide a direct connection, leaving the disc vulnerable to a rapidly progressing, pathological and deforming type of degeneration from low grade bacterial infection.

 Even without infection, the inner part of the disc, when in contact with the blood supply of the inside of the bone can cause a significant immune response resulting in high levels of swelling, pain producing chemicals called cytokines, and high levels of pain which can follow a pattern of inflammation related pain of worse in the morning, better at noon, getting bad again in the afternoon, and worse at night.
+Morning stiffness is associated with lower back disc degeneration.[2]

 If a node is not painful, it can produce symptoms if the nucleus keeps herniating more into the bone marrow.
 Once there is contact of the nucleus with the blood, an inflammatory immune reaction can result in pain and further structural damage to the bone itself as well as the disc.